harrislapiroff/chromamine.com/src/posts/notes-on-upgrading-to-eleventy-3.0.md

   in the specific file that needed it (note also that the imported objects are also more specific).

-* `eleventy-sass`, it turned out, requires a node flag `--experimental-require-module` to run.
+* `eleventy-sass`, it turns out, requires a node flag `--experimental-require-module` to run.
 I have these `"script"`s in my `package.json` file to run 11ty:

   ```json
   "scripts": {